bclynch/pomb-server/README.md

 ## AWS

 *AWS allows multiple schemas whereas Heorku does not!*
+### Creating an RDS DB

+- Important reminders:
+    - Set the option for making the db public so you get an endpoint for it.
+Must be done on creation!
+    - Set inbound security group to be all traffic (something like 0.0.0.0) otherwise it hangs and doesn't work
 ### Basic Setup
 - Install AWS CLI `$ brew install awscli`
 - Launch a new RDS instance from AWS console